 The grant is part of the federal government’s investment of $226.5 million to build the nation’s community and public health workforce.
 This initiative will increase the number of CHWs trained to connect people to preventive, curative and recovery services, including care related to COVID-19, mental health, chronic diseases such as diabetes, and other essential health services.
 UT Health San Antonio is one of three local entities receiving a HRSA grant for workforce development programs.
-The others are YWCA San Antonio and the San Antonio Clubhouse.
+The others also receiving $3 million awards apiece are the YWCA San Antonio and the San Antonio Clubhouse.

 “This grant is recognition of the vital role community health workers play within our public health and health care systems,” said Jason Rosenfeld, DrPH, director for global health education with the Center for Medical Humanities and Ethics at UT Health San Antonio.
 He is the CHW program’s principal investigator and director, and an assistant professor in the Department of Medicine.
 “In an overburdened health system, CHWs have proven essential during the COVID-19 pandemic, contributing to contact tracing, education and vaccination efforts.
 They are simultaneously helping to address the social determinants of health, including economic stability, access to health care and education, for better health and well-being.
 Their frontline work is focused on reducing health inequities and preventable illnesses.”